jarpatus/docker-dovecot-rspamd/README.md

 match "^Delivered-To: alias@example.com" in headers action { "alias@example.com" "alias@example.com:Received" }
 match all action { "user@example.com" "user@example.com:Received" }
 ```

+# SSL
+By default we use self signed certificate for IMAPS thus your mail client will complain about it.
+On container re-creation certificates will be regenerated so your mail client will complain even more.
+You could create your own SSL certificates and place them to /config/etc/ssl/dovecot using names server.key and server.pem.

 # Security considerations
 Make sure that container configuration and data cannot be read by outsiders.
 If you just do ```mkdir container``` and use bind mounts, your container config and data actually could be world readable.
 In worst case your emails are world readable (on container start we try to chmod relevant folders and files to not be world readable but in case of bug or something something may leak, so take good care of permissions by yourself).